IgorRidanovic/DaVinciResolve-PrintBins/README.md

 # Da Vinci Resolve PrintBins

 Print all currently visible Resolve bin names and save as a text file.
-Requires DaVinci Resolve 15.2 and above.
+Requires Python 2.7 64-bit (Windows only), DaVinci Resolve 15.2 and above.

 For access via the scripts dropdown menu (Windows) place this script in: